GraphFM: Graph Factorization Machines for Feature Interaction Modeling: Conclusion and Future Work

-\begin{IEEEbiography}[{ }]{Zekun Li} is a Ph.D. at University of California, Santa Barbara.
-He obtained the master degree from University of Chinese Academy of Sciences, Beijing, China, in 2021, and the B.Eng degree from Shandong University, China, in 2018.
-His research interests include data mining, recommender systems, and natural language processing. \end{IEEEbiography}
+\parbox[t]{\linewidth}{ \parpic{ } {\bf Zekun Li}\ is a Ph.D. at the University of California, Santa Barbara.
+He obtained a master's degree from the University of Chinese Academy of Sciences, Beijing, China, in 2021, and the B.Eng degree from Shandong University, China, was obtained in 2018.

-\begin{IEEEbiography}[{ }]{Shu Wu} received his B.S. degree from Hunan University, China, in 2004, M.S. degree from Xiamen University, China, in 2007, and his Ph.D.degree from University of Sherbrooke, Quebec, Canada.
-He is an Associate Professor in Center for Research on Intelligent Perception and Computing (CRIPAC).
-He has published more than 50 papers in the areas of data mining and information retrieval at international journals and conferences, such as IEEE TKDE, WWW, AAAI, SIGIR, ICDM. \end{IEEEbiography}